lpf057810/Mid_term_project/README.md

 	- `subproject2/report.Rmd` reads in output from `subproject2/output/` and creates the report for the regression analysis

-The subprojects are combined in `combined_report.Rmd`.
+The subprojects are combined in `combined_report.Rmd`. config.yml will be used to format tables, plots and parameterize reports

 - [child](https://bookdown.org/yihui/rmarkdown-cookbook/child-document.html) documents are used to stitch together a final report